YasserDRIF/Toggle-Tweaker/README.md

 ## Description

-So By Now we all know Windows 10 and all the new Things some are Nice and some are useless but there is no way remove them and stop them from using your resources, So here where Toggle Tweaker comes in.
+So, by now we all know Windows 10 and all the new things are nice and some are useless - but there is no way remove them and stop them from using our resources.
+So here where Toggle Tweaker comes in.
-Using this tool you can remove stuff like windows apps _ Cortana _ Edge and almost everything have a restore option
+Using this tool you can remove stuff like windows apps _ Cortana _ Edge and almost everything have a restore option!

 ## Usage

-After Downloading thsi Batch File you run it and then :
+After Downloading this batch file you run it and then :
-* Click on the Title Bar and then Click Properties
+* Click on the Title Bar and then click Properties
 * Disable QuickEdit Mode
 * (For better UX)in the Font tab Put the font to 'Consolas' and the size to '16' or whatever looks good on your screen